Needham High School Civics Engagement Projects

 Showcase−Students Advocate for Change

-LWV-Needham and NHS are co-sponsoring Students Advocate for Change, the inaugural Needham High School Civics Showcase on Saturday, June 11 at 2:00 PM at Powers Hall, Needham Town Hall.
+LWV-Needham and NHS are co-sponsoring the second annual Students Advocate for Change, the Needham High School Civics Showcase on Saturday, June 10 at 2 – 3:30 PM at Powers Hall, Needham Town Hall.
 Elected officials, parents, and community members are welcome to join us for the culminating event of the eleventh grade civics projects.
 Engage with students on the issues that matter to them.

 Participating students will receive the “Excellence in Advocacy Award” from the League of Women Voters of Needham.